Fantoms of the Underground: Creepy Capers

 Wireframe of a street layout in 3d software

-I had a pretty strong idea of what I wanted the piece to be in my head right from the start.
-I knew I wanted an urban 3d environment with lots of atmosphere that I could render in a comic book style with thick lines and toon shading.
-Then, I could handle all the characters in the scene as 2d cutouts really leaning into the comic book inspiration for the piece.
-I started by blocking out the rough lay of the street with splines.
-Once I was happy with the rough outline of my city block, I created the geometry for the curb, sidewalk, and asphalt street.
+I had a clear vision from the start: an urban 3D environment with atmospheric depth that I could render in comic book style with thick lines and toon shading.
+I planned to handle all the characters as 2D cutouts, leaning into the comic book aesthetic.
+I began by blocking out the street layout with splines, then created the geometry for the curb, sidewalk, and asphalt once I was satisfied with the rough outline.

-From there I started building a separate Cinema 4D project as an asset folder with all my models.
-Everything from walk up houses, storefronts, apartment buildings, and skyscrapers to the street level details like mailboxes, street lights, and benches were collected in this project and textured with simple Redshift toon shaders.
-All the models were sourced from The Happy Toolbox via Greyscale Gorilla and the C4D content browser.
+I built a separate Cinema 4D project as an asset library containing all my models—everything from walk-up houses, storefronts, apartment buildings, and skyscrapers to street-level details like mailboxes, street lights, and benches.
+I textured all models with simple Redshift toon shaders.
+The models were sourced from The Happy Toolbox via Greyscale Gorilla and the C4D content browser.

 A video of the Cinema 4D interface arranging 3d models of city buildings

-With my city block arranged it was time to animate my camera for the first person perspective I wanted the scene to have.
-My initial conception for the piece was to put the viewer right in the shoes of the protagonist to enhance the creepy mood of the piece overall.
-To achieve this the camera needed to move down the block at a natural pace with some random bobbing motion to mimic the perspective of walking.
+With my city block arranged, I animated the camera to achieve the first-person perspective I envisioned.
+I wanted to place the viewer directly in the protagonist's shoes to enhance the piece's unsettling mood.
+To accomplish this, the camera needed to move down the block at a natural pace with subtle bobbing motion to mimic the perspective of walking.

 A 3D render of a city scene